citp/privacy-policy-historical/s/so/soc/soccerclips.net.md

-> *The following text is extracted and transformed from the soccerclips.net privacy policy that was archived on 2010-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100611210335id_/http%3A//www.soccerclips.net/en/pageinfo/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the soccerclips.net privacy policy that was archived on 2010-07-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100705000419id_/http%3A//www.soccerclips.net/pageinfo/%3Finfo%3Dprivacy) for the most accurate reproduction.*

-# Privacy Policy - SoccerClips.net
+#

 **Soccerclips Privacy Notice**